fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 Use volumes and Nodemon to enable the development of the todo app backend while it is running <i>inside</i> a container.
 Create a <i>todo-backend/dev.Dockerfile</i> and edit the <i>todo-backend/docker-compose.dev.yml</i>.

 You will also need to rethink the connections between backend and MongoDB / Redis.
-Thankfully docker-compose can include environment variables that will be passed to the application:
+Thankfully Docker Compose can include environment variables that will be passed to the application:

 ```yaml
 services: